 2. Delayed Treatment

 Many people don’t seek immediate treatment for whiplash, assuming the pain will subside on its own.
 However, delaying care can allow the injury to worsen, leading to the development of chronic conditions.
-Early intervention is key to preventing long-term damage and ensuring a full recovery.
+Early intervention by the right Denver whiplash doctor is key to preventing long-term damage and ensuring a full recovery.

 3. Scar Tissue Formation